General Regulations for First Degrees

 4.1 All candidates from the outset of their degree programme shall be registered as undertaking either full-time or part-time study, and shall normally be permitted to complete their degree programme by that mode of study, unless the Senatus Academicus has agreed that a particular Honours programme may be undertaken by full-time study only.
 In addition, specific provision may be made for part-time off-campus study for selected qualifications, as defined in the supplementary regulations.
 Any change in the terms of such registration may only be made with the permission of the Senatus Academicus.

 4.3 Except with the permission of the Senatus Academicus, full-time candidates are normally expected to register for 120 Credit points in an academic year.
-Full-time candidates may not register for more than 75 Credit points in any half-session.
+Full-time candidates may not register for more than 75 Credit points in any term.
 The requirements of this Regulation shall apply also to students registered for courses at undergraduate level who either are registered for an Undergraduate Certificate or Diploma, or who are not registered for an award of the University.

 Internal and External Examiners